Central Philippine University – College of Agriculture, Resources and Environmental Sciences

 The Central Philippine University College of Agriculture, Resources and Environmental Sciences, also referred to as CPU CARES or CPU Agriculture, is one of the academic units of Central Philippine University, a private university in Iloilo City, Philippines.

+History

 Founded in 1951 by the American Agriculturist Burl Alba Slocum as the CPU College of Agriculture, it is the first agricultural school established outside of Luzon, and one of the leading schools of agriculture in the Philippines.

 The college has been recognized as a National Center of Excellence for Agriculture by the Commission on Higher Education (Philippines) (CHED) and has been designated as a Provincial Institute for Agriculture in Panay Island by the said government agency under its arm, CHED-NAFES (National Agriculture and Fisheries Education System).
 The college's strong research and academic foundations in agricultural sciences, has received numerous citations and awards notably in the fields of invention and development through its affiliated people as alumni.

 Currently, the CPU CARES has been accredited by PAASCU as Level III and offers undergraduate programs in Agriculture, Agricultural and Biosystems Engineering and Environmental Management.
 It likewise offers post-graduate academic programs under the CPU School of Graduate Studies.